RutenkolkC/corona_hhu/www.corona.hhu.de/en/for-employees.html.md

 ## General guidelines

-[Updated on: 23 October 2020]
+[Updated on: 30 October 2020]

 To protect your own health and to avoid further infections, Heinrich Heine University is taking the following preventive measures.
 These measures apply regardless of whether first symptoms of the disease have already appeared.

+The regulations concerning work from home/telework as stipulated in the relevant service agreement have been suspended from 02 November to 30 November in the light of the relevant rulings by the Federal Government.
+Persons whose physical presence is required on campus as well as persons who can perform their duties only on campus continue to be obliged to come to campus for work.
+For all other persons it is possible to fully or in parts work from home/perform telework or mobile work.
+The responsible supervisors are tasked to organise and guarantee operational functions under these conditions.

+A simple face covering must be worn everywhere on HHU campus as well as all inside all buildings used by HHU.
+The only exceptions are for lecturers during their lectures, provided that the minimum distance of 1.5m to other persons can be maintained, and for employees in their own workspace, provided that the required hygiene measures (e.g. a minimum distance of 1.5m to other persons or separated by (acrylic) glass) can be maintained there.
+Further specifications, e.g. in areas at UKD where patients are treated must be observed.

+Persons who cannot wear a face covering for medical reasons are exempt from this obligation if they are in possession of an appropriate medical certificate which they must carry with them at all times.

+  1. Employees with an active SARS-CoV-2 infection must not enter Heinrich Heine University (buildings or grounds) until they can prove that they are no longer infected and/or no longer infectious.
+  2. Check the following link on the corona website for information about what to do in case of suspected infections and personal contact with infected persons: [www.corona.hhu.de/zu-covid-19-verdachts-und-kontaktfaellen](../hygienekonzept.html).
+  3. 4Employees who have entered Germany from an international ‚high-risk area‘ as specified by the German Federal Government and employees who were or are still in close contact with a person who is infected with COVID-19 e.g. because they live in the same household or because they are their carers, must not enter HHU campus for as long as the health authorities or the appropriate [NRW regulations](https://www.mags.nrw./coronavirus) stipulate a period of self-isolation.
-Continued remuneration for the time of self-isolation by order of the appropriate authorities and the resulting ban from entering HHU campus will be in accordance with the appropriate legislation and the German Infection Protection Act.
+  4. 5Continued remuneration for the time of self-isolation by order of the appropriate authorities and the resulting ban from entering HHU campus will be in accordance with the appropriate legislation and the German Infection Protection Act.
 Normally, HHU will continue to pay your wages for six weeks to then claim a refund for this sum from the appropriate authorities.
-Should the legal provisions change, e.g. if in certain cases people returning from high- risk areas are no longer entitled to receive any payments, HHU will, of course, implement these new regulations.
+Should the legal provisions change, e.g. if in certain cases people returning from high-risk areas are no longer entitled to receive any payments, HHU will, of course, implement these new regulations.
 Employees who have been mandated to self-isolate or who self-isolate in accordance with state legislations are obliged to contact Division 3 (Personnel Management Division) immediately .

-  1. From 01 September 2020, it is mandatory to wear a face covering in all buildings on HHU’s campus (including Schloss Mickeln, University House and all branches such as Ulenbergstraße 127).
-It may only be removed when you are alone in a room, especially at your place of work, or if you can keep a minimal distance of 1.5m to other persons and have an allocated seat.
-On 20 October 2020, the obligation to wear a face covering was extended to also cover the ‘Magistrale’, which runs from building 16.11 to the ZIM building – as well as other highly frequented routes on campus where the minimum distance cannot be maintained.
-For clarification, the relevant areas have been [ highlighted on the campus plan](https://www.corona.hhu.de/fileadmin/redaktion/Oeffentliche_Medien/Presse/Pressemeldungen/Dokumente/Coronavirus_2020/Campusplan_Maskenpflicht_2020-10-23.pdf).
-Further specifications, e.g. in areas at UKD where patients are treated must be observed.

-Persons who cannot wear a face covering for medical reasons are exempt from this obligation if they are in possession of an appropriate medical certificate which they must carry with them at all times.

-  2. Employees with an active SARS-CoV-2 infection must not enter Heinrich Heine University (buildings or grounds) until they can prove that they are no longer infected and/or no longer infectious.
-  3. Check the following link on the corona website for [ information about what to do in case of suspected infections and personal contact with infected persons](https://www.corona.hhu.de/en/covid-19-suspected-and-confirmed-cases-hygiene-policy).
-  4. Employees who have entered Germany from an international ‚high-risk area‘ as specified by the German Federal Government and employees who were or are still in close contact with a person who is infected with COVID-19 e.g. because they live in the same household or because they are their carers, must not enter HHU campus for as long as the health authorities or the [appropriate NRW regulations](https://www.mags.nrw./coronavirus) stipulate a period of self-isolation.

 ## [ Regulations for employees with a severe pre-existing condition or
 employees who live in the same household as a person with a severe pre-